-We serve more than 2,800 graduate students in Wright State's 145 graduate programs.
-Our graduate programs embody the univesity's spirit of innovation through cutting-edge research, outstanding faculty and educational opportunities, and rich connections to the world around us.
+The Graduate School at Wright State University serves more than 2,200 graduate students in 136 graduate programs.
+Our graduate programs embody the university's spirit of innovation through cutting-edge research, outstanding faculty and educational opportunities, and rich connections to the world around us.
 Our goal is to transform our students and the communities in which they live through top-quality advanced education.

 Why Wright State?